-(AV-eh-locks) (moxifloxacin hydrochloride) Injection Solution for IV use
+(moxifloxacin hydrochloride) Injection Solution for Intravenous us e

 What is the most important information I should know about AVELOX?

 AVELOX belongs to a class of antibiotics called fluoroquinolones.
-AVELOX can cause side effects that may be serious or even cause death.
-If you get any of the following serious side effects, get medical help right away.
+AVELOX can cause serious side effects that can happen at the same time and could result in death.
+If you get any of the following serious side effects, you should stop taking AVELOX and get medical help right away.
 Talk with your healthcare provider about whether you should continue to take AVELOX.